 Proposed changes for Year Three:

-Open Source alternatives to MS and OpenOffice will be considered for sharing documents as requested by the community.
+Further Open Source alternatives to MS and OpenOffice.org will be considered for sharing documents if they are requested by the community.

 Project Progress Tracking

-For the whole project the project is tracked using:
+For the whole project the project effort is tracked using:

 Project Progress Tracking: PPT (CERN tool, customised for EGI-InSPIRE): https://pptevm.cern.ch/egi/ui/main.do

 The PPT tool is hosted by CERN and is used by the EGI-InSPIRE project, and other EC-funded projects such as EMI, to track the work of its members across the different work packages and tasks.
 It manages the online completion of timesheets across the partners.
+The timesheets submitted are used as the source of data for the quarterly payments to partners, which are calculated based on estimated costs related to the effort recorded during the quarter and the average staff costs.
+Final adjustments to payments are made through the Form C’s provided by the project partners at the end of each project year, based on real staff costs, and other costs.
+The Form C’s are audited by the partners’ institutional accountants, and Certificates on the Financial Statements are provided when necessary.
+All Form Cs are reviewed by the EC’s financial and legal services and any queries resolved through the end of project year NEF session.
+Global tasks costs are gathered through a separate spreadsheet, which is completed by partners based on the average or actual costs of providing the global tasks as a whole.

+Monitoring of project effort within PPT (and by association the quarterly payments) is carried out by the Work Package leaders, to assess expended effort against planned effort.
+This analysis at both a work package and a project level is reported through the quarterly and periodic reports, along with any associated deviations from the work plan or project issues.

 Figure 2: Task view within PPT showing partners